Is the AI Singularity Concept a Mathematical Mirage?

 The Singularity Might Be a Mathematical Anomaly

-There is an assumption baked into almost every serious AI conversation right now that progress accelerates, intelligence compounds, and at some point machines will surpass us.
+There’s an assumption baked into almost every serious AI conversation right now that as progress accelerates, at some point the machines will surpass us.
 That moment gets labelled AGI, or the singularity, or sometimes the intelligence explosion.
+The curve goes vertical and history splits in two.
+It’s a compelling story, but I think it might be wrong.

-Pattern recognition…language modelling…strategy inside closed systems…code generation.
-These were tractable problems once scale and data aligned, and they created the impression that intelligence itself was being “solved.”
+The early breakthroughs felt explosive because they were.
+Pattern recognition, language modelling, code generation.
+These were tractable problems once everything aligned, and they created the impression that intelligence itself was being “solved.”

 But look closely at the kinds of domains that fell first.

-When you solve the solvable layers first, what remains is friction.
+And when you solve the solvable layers first, what remains is friction.

 The spectacle fades…and integration problem remains.